Algebras with a negation map: The main tropically oriented triples and systems

 \subsection{*Hypergroups}

 $ $

-Recent interest has arisen in the study of hypergroups and hyperrings, in particular hyperfields, cf.~\cite{Vi,Ju,Bak}.
-A hypergroup $\tT_0$ as defined in \cite{Bak,Vi} can be injected naturally into their \textbf{power set} $\mathcal P(\tT_0)$ viewed as an additive semigroup, identifying $\tT_0$ with the singletons in $\mathcal P(\tT_0)$.
-The hypergroup material could be considered optional because it involves extra complications (such as concerning distributivity), but it is recommended since hypergroup theory has inspired much of our material in $\tT$-systems.
-We basically follow the treatments of Baker~\cite{Bak} and Jun~\cite{Ju}, and discuss Baker's examples in Example~\ref{Basicexamples}.
+Our other major example of a system is over a hypergroup $\tTz$, defined below, which has inspired much of our material in systems.
+We follow the treatments of Baker and Bowler~\cite{Bak} and Jun~\cite{Ju}, discussing examples from \cite{Bak} in Example~\ref{Basicexamples}; also see ~\cite{CC,Vi}.

-The idea is to formulate all of our extra structure in terms of addition (and possibly other operations such as multiplication).
-But this is not so easy since $\tT_0$ itself need not be closed under addition.
+One would like to formulate the structure of $\tTz$ in terms of addition (as well as other possible operations such as multiplication) on $\tTz$.
+But this is not feasible since $\tTz$ itself need not be closed under addition.